Hong Kong Pride Parade: 2018

 The tenth annual pride parade was held on 17 November 2018.
 Purple was the colour theme for the event.
 Up to 12,000 marchers participated in the march from Victoria Park in Causeway Bay to Edinburgh Place in Central, outside City Hall.
 Attendees included more than a dozen top diplomats, several Legislative Council members and chairman of the Equal Opportunities Commission, Alfred Chan Cheung-ming.
 Chief Executive Carrie Lam and Secretary for Constitutional and Mainland Affairs Patrick Nip refused invitations to attend.
 The police also arrested a participant in the parade for being naked with criminal charge of outraging public decency, the participant was found guilty of the charge and sentenced to a fine of 900 Hong Kong Dollars.

 2019

 The eleventh annual pride parade was held on 16 November 2019.
 Unlike previous years, the parade was held in the form of a rally instead of a march like previous years, due to the police rejecting the organiser's application for a march due to public safety concerns associated with the 2019–20 Hong Kong protests.
 The event was held at Edinburgh Place in Central.
 Organisers estimated a turnout of 6,500 people, halved from previous years, while police estimated 850.

 2020 (virtual)

 The physical 2020 parade was cancelled by the Hong Kong Police Force due to COVID-19 restrictions.
 A virtual one was held in its place.

+2021

+In 2021 a rainbow market event was held on November the 13th, with the theme of "Stay in Love".
+The market space featured businesses supportive of the LGBT+ community, booths by sponsors, community groups, and photo ops for attendees.
+The market was held, rather than a march, due to coronavirus restrictions.
+Attendees were temperature checked before entering the market space.

+2022

+In 2022 the event was again held as a market over the 12th and 13th of November.

+2023

+The parade did not return in 2023, instead the committee organised an exhibition and a guided tour through Kwun Tong themed around "A Journey with Rainbow GPS".

+Spokeswomen for the committee explained that they wouldn't be holding a march due to safety concerns for the participants.
+They noted that new restrictions, were one of the factors, as the committee didn't want to set up rules and restrictions on participants.

+Some of the concerns may be linked to the 2020 Hong Kong national security law putting stronger restrictions on how marches and protests are held.